 Things to keep in mind.

 Not everyone has a thick skin and can deal with the cut and dry aspects of online dating.
 So we need to remind ourselves that there is a human being with real feelings and emotions person behind their online persona.
-Just because you met online doesn’t make he or she less deserving of your respect.
+Just because you met online or through an app doesn’t make him or her any less deserving of your respect.
 Keep your standards high and don’t forget the words— please, excuse me, and thank you.
-And if she’s interested and it’s not a match at least let her know that there were no sparkles if she asks.
+And if she’s interested and it’s not a match, at least let her know that there were no sparkles if she asks.

 Another consideration is that, an itchy trigger finger on that delete button could prevent you from getting to know someone who is worth a little extra effort.
 Not everyone is consistently at the top of his or her game when flirting online or during that first meet up.
 That’s not to suggest that you waste your time on an obviously bad fit.
 But if you think about some of your best friends or lovers, did those relationships always begin under the best circumstances?

-Between Facebook, Twitter and Tinder we live in an age of maximum exposure.
+Between Tinder, Facebook, Twitter, Instagram, and Snapchat, we live in an age of maximum exposure.
 And once something finds its way online, it’s there forever.
 Keep that in mind next time you think it’s acceptable to sext pics of your junk to a lady or before you take that selfie while drinking from that bottle of chocolate whipped cream vodka.
 These might not be images you want to share with a prospective mate or potential employer.

 Technology and social media can be a dater’s best friend or worst enemy.
 Always remember that dating is a face-to-face activity.
 Keep it real, amigo.